-A final grade of a C is acceptable in this program with a PASS in Psychomotor Skills and Affective Behaviors.
+A final grade of a D is acceptable in this program with a PASS in Psychomotor Skills and Affective Behaviors.
 If a final grade of F is earned, then the course can be repeated once, and a final grade of C must be earned on the course repeat.
 Two final grades of an F constitute dismissal from the program.
-If a student has multiple failing grades in one semester, the next semester can be limited by the program director to help insure successful completion of the courses.